tonyvugithub/GoURLsCheckerCLI/README.md

 # GO URLs CHECKER CLI

 **Description**: This is a basic URL checker written in GO.
-The app allows users to pass in a file name as an command-line argument, then it would extract all valid URLs and run status check on those links.
+The app allows users to pass in a file name as a command-line argument, then it would extract all valid URLs and run status check on those urls.

 ## How to use?
 1. Build binary file: